ziiihoooYe/ziiihoooYe.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi, I am Zihao Ye (叶子皓), which means 'Luminous Leaf' in the cultural context of China.
+I am currently an MS student in the Artificial Intelligence Engineering - Information Security program at Carnegie Mellon University.

 My research interests mainly lie in machine learning and signal processing.
 My previous experience can be found in my [bio](/cv/).

-I obtained my B.Sc. at joint programme between QMUL and BUPT, worked with [Prof. Changjae Oh](http://eecs.qmul.ac.uk/~coh/index.html), in 2023.
+I obtained my B.Eng. through a joint program between Queen Mary University of London and Beijing University of Posts and Telecommunications, worked with [Prof. Changjae Oh](http://eecs.qmul.ac.uk/~coh/index.html), in 2023.

-I am also a guitarist 🎸 and a music lover.
+In addition to my academic pursuits, I am also a guitarist 🎸 and a music lover.